-While the medical standard of care guides clinical practice, clinical professionals are not expected to adhere to this standard at all times.
+While the medical standard of care guides clinical practice, clinical professionals are not expected to always adhere to this standard.
 Instead, they are allowed the latitude to make reasonable medical decisions based on their training and experience.

 Accordingly, the medical standard of care provides physicians with guidance regarding what clinical treatment options may or may not be reasonable in a particular situation.

 The U.S. Supreme Court heard the Helling v.
 Carey case in 1974.
 Morrison Helling, the plaintiff, went to her ophthalmologist, Dr. Robert Laughlin, and Dr. Thomas Carey, for vision problems that hinted towards glaucoma.